saru-tora/anansi/tutorial.markdown

 Starting the server
 ===================

-To start the web server, go to `mini-forum/` directory and execute:
+To start the web server, go to the `mini-forum/` directory and execute:
 ```shell
 $ ananc run
 ```